slallemand/workouttracker2mqtt/README.md

 - Latest workout distance per workout type
 - Latest workout duration per workout type
 - Latest workout name per workout type
-- Total distance across all workouts
-- Total duration across all workouts
+- Latest workout date per workout type
+- Latest workout average speed per workout type
+- Statistics (total distance and workouts) per workout type

 The sensors will appear in Home Assistant's MQTT integration automatically, requiring no manual configuration.

 ## How It Works

 1. The application periodically polls the workout-tracker API (default: every 60 seconds)
-2. It fetches the latest workouts and totals from the `/api/v1/workouts` and `/api/v1/totals` endpoints
+2. It fetches the latest workouts and statistics from the `/api/v1/workouts` and `/api/v1/statistics` endpoints
 3. Workout data is filtered by the configured workout types
 4. The latest workout for each type is published to MQTT topics (e.g., `workouttracker/workouts/running`)
-5. Total statistics are published to the totals topic
+5. Statistics (aggregated by workout type) are published to statistics topics (e.g., `workouttracker/statistics/running`)
 6. If enabled, Home Assistant autodiscovery messages are published on startup

 ## Development